jess-of-the-woods/tid_til/notes/linux/terminal.md

 - 'man': manual pages.
 Use like: `man ls` or `man uniq` for manual pages on the ls or uniq commands
 - help. to get help on a command type `commandName --help`, e.g. `ls --help` for help on ls
 - `whatis`: displays one-line manual page descriptions. e.g. `whatis grep`
+- `which <command>` e.g. `which ls`: locates a command (the path to where it is found)
+- `whereis`: locate the binary, source & man pages for a command

 ### system commands
 - `tty`: displays the virtual terminal you are using..
 - `whoami`: displays username
 - `logname`: Prints the users login name
 - `who am i`: displays username & terminal you are in.
+- `w`: shows who is logged in & what they are doing
 - `hostname`: displays hostname (name of computer)
 - `uname`: print system information. `uname -a` prints all
 - `service udev status`: Check if 'udev' service is running (on older machines)
 - `systemctl status udev`: Check if 'udev' service is running (on newer machines)
-- `w`: shows who is logged in & what they are doing

 ### shell
 - `echo $0`